Maurice Duruflé: Perfectionism

 Duruflé was highly critical of his own compositions.
 He particularly disparaged the third and final movement 'Toccata' from his Suite, op.
 5, and never recorded it.
 He never programmed the Toccata, his Sicilienne or the Prelude or Adagio from Veni Creator.

 He published only a handful of works and often continued to edit and change pieces after publication.
 For instance, the Toccata from Suite has a completely different ending in the first edition than in the more recent version, and the score to the Fugue sur le nom d'Alain originally indicated accelerando throughout.
 The result of this perfectionism is that his music, especially his organ music, tends to be well polished, and is still frequently performed in concerts by organists around the world.

 Duruflé and his wife were musically conservative.
 In 1969 they attended a "jazz mass" at St-Étienne-du-Mont.
 Marie-Madeleine was visibly upset by the experience, and Duruflé called it a scandalous travesty.

 Later life and death

-Duruflé suffered severe injuries in a car accident on 29 May 1975, and as a result he gave up performing; indeed he was largely confined to his apartment, leaving the service at St-Étienne-du-Mont to his wife Marie-Madeleine (who was also injured in the accident).
-He died in a clinic at Louveciennes (near Paris) in 1986, aged 84, never having fully recovered from the accident.
+Duruflé suffered severe injuries in a car crash on 29 May 1975, and as a result he gave up performing; indeed he was largely confined to his apartment, leaving the service at St-Étienne-du-Mont to his wife Marie-Madeleine (who was also injured in the crash).
+He died in a clinic at Louveciennes (near Paris) on 16 June 1986, aged 84, having never fully recovered from the crash.